Ortrx/WSearch/README.md

 ## Usage/Examples

 You can modify the results or add your own characters by adding their names in the harryPotterCharacters const and adding some information about them in the getCharacterInfo(name) function.
+(Both in script part of index.html file)

 It could look like this: